How Photo Etching works:

 - The Qwicktrace unit renders the circuit traces as either a negative or positive image, turns on the UV LEDs to expose the board, then turns off the board when exposure is complete.

-The LEDs run on 12 volts, but their on/off state is controlled by Pi via a BD-139 transistor on the custom Pi Hat.
+The LEDs run on 24 volts, but their on/off state is controlled by the Pi via a PWM on a GPIO pin that is connected to the lamp's LED controller IC.
 The Pi and the HDMI interface board both require 5 volts, which is supplied by the small voltage regulator module on the Pi Hat.
 The Rev 2 board of the Pi Hat uses a "stackable header pin connector", which has extra long pins, and allows the GPIO pins of the Pi to be exposed and connected to even with the PiHat board in place (for future expansion).